 #2 What is Your Message & How Should It be Delivered?

 The second thing is sort of a double consideration.
-Consider what your message is, and what you want to communicate to your audience.
-Then consider how that message is best delivered.
-Because that’s part of what writing in a genre is all about.
+Consider what your message is (what you want to communicate to your audience).
+Then consider how that message is or should be best delivered.

 What does it mean to write in a genre?